Skip to content

 Honorable mention

-Despite costing much less, the smaller and lighter Olympus 14-150mm F4-5.6 II has a little more reach at telephoto while featuring decent image quality, a splash-proof build, and high-speed autofocus.
+Despite being one of the best budget MFT lenses you can buy, the smaller and lighter Olympus 14-150mm F4-5.6 II has a little more reach at telephoto while featuring decent image quality, a splash-proof construction, and high-speed autofocus.
 Read Olympus 14-150mm F4-5.6ii Review.

-The best Olympus lens for wildlife is the Olympus 40-150mm F2.8 Pro.
-Because unlike the otherwise spectacular Olympus 300mm F4, the Olympus 40-150mm F2.8 will zoom and its twice-as-bright F2.8 aperture results in better autofocus, lower ISO, and superior background blur.
+The best Olympus telephoto lens is the sublime Olympus 40-150mm F2.8 Pro.
+Because unlike the otherwise spectacular Olympus 300mm F4, the Olympus 40-150mm F2.8 will zoom, and its twice-as-bright F2.8 aperture results in better autofocus, lower ISO, and superior background blur.

 And if you need a little extra reach, throw on the 1.4x telephoto, and you end up with a 56-220mm F4 lens that still produces glorious images.